0xPolygonID/tutorials/mkdocs/docs/issuer-node/getting-started-flow.md

 ### Issuing Credential To Polygon ID Wallet User

-This will walk you through the steps of issuing a credentials to the Polygon ID wallet app.
+This will walk you through the steps of issuing a credential to the Polygon ID wallet app.

-#### Option 1 - Using the UI
+!!! note

-_Documentation pending_
+    To learn how to issue credentials to a Polygon ID Wallet User, please refer to the [Issuer Node Guide](issuer-node-guide.md#schemas).

-#### Option 2 - Using a CLI
+#### Using a CLI

 In order to get the credential on the Polygon ID App, the credential QR Code payload is needed.